 In addition to providing a correct understanding of reality, right view also serves as a motivator for the other factors on the path.
 By developing right view, individuals can cultivate faith in the path, which can help to sustain their practice through the inevitable difficulties and challenges that arise on the path.
 Overall, right view is a critical component of the Noble Eightfold Path and serves as a foundation for all other aspects of Buddhist practice.

-Benefits of practicing Right View
+Benefits of Practicing Right View

 Practicing Right View in Buddhism has profound benefits that permeate every aspect of one’s life.
 These benefits can be broadly categorized into ethical, psychological, and spiritual dimensions, though these categories are interconnected and mutually reinforcing.